deduce-dev/dac-man/docs/use/config.md

 The command above creates the indexes inside `mystage` directory.
 You can copy or move these indexes to compare and calculate the changes, without necessarily copying or moving the data.
-This is specifically useful when the datasets to be compared are located on different systems.
+This is useful when the datasets to be compared are located on different systems.
-The example below shows how can the staged indexes and metadata information be copied and compared for finding changes, without copying the data itself.
+The command below demonstrates how staged Dac-Man indexes and metadata can be copied and compared to identify changes without copying data itself.

 ```sh
 scp -r user:pass@~/.dacman/data/ /path/to/mystage/